0xh3llO/ASH-20/README.md

 This is an example of how you can encrypt a text
 ## Mathematical Operators
 The ASH-20 hash function uses complex mathematical operators to create a safe and non-traceable hash function.
 This makes it suitable for cryptographic applications where the integrity of data must be ensured.
-All mathematical aspects are explained here: [Math.
-Aspects](avalanchesumhash20/docs/Mathematische_Aspekte.pdf).
+All mathematical aspects are explained here: [mathematical aspects](avalanchesumhash20/docs/Mathematische_Aspekte.pdf).

 The ASH-20 hash function uses various mathematical operators to ensure safety and Einweg-Natur hash function:
 ### Avalanche (cos function):